PierrunoYT/SmolLM3-3B-Pinokio/PINOKIO_PACKAGE_README.md

 The Pinokio installer will:

-1. **Create App Directory**: Sets up isolated `app/` directory
+1. **Clone Repository**: Downloads the SmolLM3-3B-Pinokio repository from GitHub
-2. **Install PyTorch**: Platform and GPU-specific PyTorch installation
+2. **Install PyTorch**: Platform and GPU-specific PyTorch 2.7.0 installation with CUDA 12.8
-3. **Install Dependencies**: Installs transformers, gradio, and supporting packages
+3. **Install Dependencies**: Installs transformers, gradio, accelerate, and supporting packages
-4. **Copy Gradio App**: Copies the SmolLM3 Gradio interface to app directory
+4. **Setup Environment**: Creates virtual environment with all dependencies
-5. **Setup Environment**: Creates virtual environment with all dependencies
+5. **Model Preparation**: Prepares for automatic SmolLM3-3B model download on first use
-6. **Model Preparation**: Prepares for automatic model download on first use
+6. **Verification**: Tests all components for proper installation

 ## Features

 ### Smart Menu System
 - **Dynamic State Detection**: Shows appropriate options based on installation status
 - **Running Process Awareness**: Detects if installation/startup is in progress
-- **Direct Web Access**: "Open SmolLM3 Chatbot" button when application is running
+- **Direct Web Access**: "Open SmolLM3 Chat" button when application is running
 - **Terminal Access**: View logs and output during operation

 ### Cross-Platform Support